 Corn, wheat, and soybeans are the top three U.S. field crops and comprise the majority of field crop inputs to the U.S. food supply.
-The average farm price of these crops, weighted by total production, regularly rises or falls by more than 10 percent from year to year.
+The average farm price of these crops, weighted by total production, regularly rises or falls by more than 10 percent from year-to-year.
 However, these price swings have relatively small impacts on food prices.
-For example, in 2011, the production-weighted price of these crops increased by 43 percent, but food prices rose 4 percent.
+In 2021, the production-weighted price of these crops increased by 50 percent while food prices increased by 4 percent.
 Price fluctuations of intermediate foods and feeds generally fall between swings in field crop and food prices.

 Download larger size chart (2048 pixels by 1998, 144 dpi)